ritvikmath/jekyll-now/_posts/2017-2-14-Relationship_Math.md

 * We see, maybe surprisingly, that the **respondent age is the best predictor of couple dissolution**.
 And from analyzing the data, we see that this correlation is a negative one.
 That is, **the older someone is, the lower the chance they break up with the person they are dating.** This author might attribute that to the fact that younger people "date-around" more often, something that is less of a phenomenon with older adults.

 * Other big predictors are **length of relationship** and **age difference** and **when romance started**.
 It is important to note that these, along with the **respondent age** are all categorized by time, as opposed to something like same-race, which is time independent. (sidenote: It was hard for this author to define exactly what **when romance started** means but, in terms of the data, it is usually, not always, an event that occurs after the relationship starts, so the best guess is that it is some indicator of when this person started "going steady" with their partner.
-Might be worth digging into a bit more)
+Might be worth digging into a bit more.)

 * Next come a lot of (at least somewhat) time-independent factors such as **years education**, **met-online**, **same-employment**, **same-race**, and **same-town**.
 By time independent, this author means that these are features that don’t strictly change over the course of a year.
-Indeed, employment status, or years of education ***might*** change over the course of a year, but something like respondent age ***will** change over the course of a year.
+Indeed, employment status, or years of education ***might*** change over the course of a year, but something like respondent age ***will*** change over the course of a year.

 * A final note on this chart is the relative sizes between our predictors.
 Namely, we see a pretty uniform decline in predictive power up until **respondent years education** and then a sudden decease when we consider **met-online**.
 Perhaps then the features on years of education do belong more in the "time-dependent" category.
 Of course, this is all assuming that this time dependence is actually a natural separator for predictive power.